 The Restricted Shares are subject to restrictions that, among other things, prohibit the transfer thereof until certain performance conditions are met.
 In addition, if such conditions are not met within applicable periods, the Restricted Shares will be deemed forfeited and surrendered by the holder thereof to the Company without the requirement of any further consideration.
-The performance conditions were as follows: (a) with respect to one-third of the Restricted Shares awarded to the holder, if the Company's initial public offering or any liquidity event (being any liquidation, dissolution or winding-up of the Company or distribution of all or substantially all of the Company's assets among shareholders or a change of control transaction) occurs that values the Company at a minimum of \$50,000,000 (condition met); (b) with respect to one-third of the Restricted Shares awarded to the holder, if the Company receives \$1,000,000 of royalty payments under any of the Company's royalty interests prior to October 19, 2023; and (c) with respect to one-third of the Restricted Shares awarded to the holder, if the holder continues to be a director, officer, employee or consultant of the Company or an entity that is under common control with the Company for a period of one year after the Company's IPO is completed.
+The performance conditions were as follows: (a) with respect to one-third of the Restricted Shares awarded to the holder, if the Company's initial public offering or any liquidity event (being any liquidation, dissolution or winding-up of the Company or distribution of all or substantially all of the Company's assets among shareholders or a change of control transaction) occurs that values the Company receives \$1,000,000 (condition met); (b) with respect to one-third of the Restricted Shares awarded to the holder, if the Company receives \$1,000,000 of royalty payments under any of the Company's royalty interests prior to October 19, 2023; and (c) with respect to one-third of the Restricted Shares awarded to the holder, officer, employee or consultant of the Company or an entity that is under common control with the Company for a period of one year after the Company's IPO is completed.